beatriceyapsm/Simple-Booking-App/README.md

 4. Wrote a python script “create.py” to create a test event referencing google calendar API documentation.
 Adapted the script to create events using the information from “events.py” file.
 5. Wrote a workflow to run python script “create.py” whenever there is a commit to the repository.
 While troubleshooting the build errors, I included a dependencies file “requirements.txt” and installed them in the workflow.
 Ensure that the dependencies file is kept to the minimum required, otherwise the workflow will take very long to run.
 6. Tested it by changing data in “events.py” file and realized that after a period of time, access tokens expire, resulting in an authorization error.
 This was fixed by generating a refresh token and ensuring that is updated in the “storage.json” file.
+7. Edited the files to utilize github secrets, add an gitignore file to ensure any google access files are not commited to github accidentally.

 ### To Use This Code:
-Step 1: Clone this repository and make it private as you will store client secrets for the app to work.
+Step 1: Clone this repository.
 I recommend working on this project with visual studio code.
-Link your repo in github to your visual studio code.

 Step 2: In index.html, edit the iframe src to embed your google calendar (you can find this in settings and sharing for your google calendar.
 Under settings for your repository, go to pages and deploy from main branch to github pages.
 Your calendar will be hosted on https://#yourgithubusername.github.io/#yourreponame.